-Note Administration of Altrenogest to Stallions is an offence under the FEI EADCM Rules
+Note Administration of Altrenogest to Stallions and Geldings is an offence under the FEI EADCM Rules

 A copy of this form must be supplied to the Person Responsible, and the Ground Jury.
-A copy must also be retained by the Veterinary Commission/Delegate

-Indicate discipline: Jumping, Dressage, Eventing, Driving, Vaulting, Endurance, Reining, Para-Equestrian.
-Copy must be sent to FEI HQ within 14 days.
+A copy must also be retained by the Veterinary Commission/Delegate The orginal copy must be sent to FEI HQ within 14 days.

-TO BE COMPLETED IN CAPITAL LETTERS

-10 52 00111

-Event: Date:

-I declare that I will use/am using altrenogest for:

-Mare's name: Passport no.:

-Person Respor nsible: Nationality:

-Competition n 0.: Stable no.:

-Reason for ad ministering al trenogest

-Person Respon nsible / Team / Treating Veterinarian

-I certify that a specified below altrenogest ha w: is been administered in accordance with the three conditions

-Name (Print): Date: Signature:

-Veterinary Del Name (Print): nission Signature:

-Number of entries in the Event......
-Final Placing of Horse in this Event......
+Indicate discipline: J Endurance, Reining, Para umping, Dressage, Ev a-Equestrian.
+Copy must b venting, Driving, Vaulting, e sent to FEI HQ within 14 days.
+TO BE COMPLETED IN CA PITAL LETTERS Event: Date: I declare that I will use/am using altrenogest for: Mare's name: Passport no.: Person Responsible: Nationality: Competition no.: Stable no.: Reason for administering al trenogest Person Responsible / Team / Treating Veterinarian I certify that altrenogest has specified below: s been administered in acco ordance with the three conditions Name (Print): Date: Signature: Veterinary Delegate / Comr Name (Print): Date: nission Signature: Number of entries in the Event e Event Final Placing of Horse in this At the General Assembly in April 2004, the FEI approv ved 1 the use of altrenogest (e.g.